Like pretty much everyone who backpacks, I’ve been looking for ways for lighten my load to make the trips I do take less of a toll on my body.

 And finally, while it’s not officially listed as part of the Big Four, I always take a pillow on trips.
 I’ve tried using no pillow, instead using clothes in a stuff sack, and I tried inflatable pillows, but I couldn’t sleep as well.
 For a long time, I used a Therm-a-Rest compressible pillow.
 It’s ultra comfy and works great if you shift positions a lot like I do.
 However, it weighs 6 ounces and is bulky to pack, so instead, I switched to the 2 ounce Klymit X Pillow.
 I was pretty skeptical about how I would like using another inflatable pillow, but the x-shape cradles your head so it doesn’t slide off and it’s actually very comfortable.
 I like to use it filled up about half-way, then slip it into my long sleeve hiking shirt so the surface is less slippery.

 Carrying too many clothes is probably the area that most people who carry heavy packs overindulge on the most.
 I used to bring extra shirts and pants, but no longer do.
 Instead, I wear one pair of hiking pants and a short sleeve shirt while hiking and take one long sleeve shirt in my pack.
 I also take one pair of base layer pants and one base layer top for sleeping.
 And one extra pair of underwear.
 The only item that I take extra of is socks.
 I like to take three pair.
 Two for alternating for hiking, and one pair that is for sleeping only.
 I find that if I have clean socks, my feet do much better while hiking.
-If the weather is going to be hot, I do consider taking a pair of shorts or convertible hiking pants.
+If the weather is going to be hot, I might take a pair of shorts.

 Staying clean with less clothing

 While it might seem like not taking additional clothing items will lead to being too dirty and smelly, it is possible to stay clean on trips and not take an outfit for every day.
 If you do camp laundry, you can have a clean pair of underwear every day, and it’s possible to wash your hiking pants and shirts too if you can wear your base layers for part of the day.
 I take an extra quart or gallon ziploc-type plastic bag for doing laundry.
 Most of the time, I don’t bother with using soap.
-Fill the bag with water, then away from the water source, rinse or wash everything inside the plastic bag, then wring and set out on a rock or the lower branches of conifers to dry.
+Fill the bag with water, then rinse or wash everything inside the plastic bag away from the water source.
+Wring out excess water and set out on a rock or the lower branches of conifers to dry.
 Another way to clean up is to take a sponge bath in your tent after hiking each day.
 I use wipes and/or pack towels for this purpose.
 A benefit of using pack towels is that they are washable and re-useable so there’s less trash to carry out.
 Wash them with your camp laundry and they’ll be clean to use each day.
-You can purchase lightweight pack towels that are microbial for this purpose.
+You can purchase lightweight pack towels that are antimicrobial for this purpose.

 Staying warm with less clothing

-One piece of clothing that I added to my pack is a pair of 7 ounce down pants from Montbell.
-I’ve been taking them on all of my trips when the overnight temps are in the 40s and below.
-At first, it felt wrong to add an item to my pack, but the down pants mean that I can take my quilt instead of my 0 degree mummy bag.
-This way, I stay just as warm but the pants weigh 11 ounces less than the extra weight of the mummy bag – and I can wear them around camp to stay warm.
+One piece of clothing that I added to my pack for cold weather trips is a pair of 7 ounce down pants from Montbell.
 If you don’t want to spend a lot for down pants, lightweight fleece pants would be a good option.
-I recommend this over purchasing a sleeping bag liner for extra warmth when sleeping since the pants can be worn outside but the liner stays in the sleeping bag.
+I recommend this over purchasing a sleeping bag liner for extra warmth when sleeping since the pants can be worn while hanging around at camp but the liner stays in the sleeping bag.

 I take a lot of photos when I hike, and while a smartphone can do the job, this is one area where I’m not willing to do without.
 I like to have a full featured camera that I can put in manual mode for complete control over the settings, plus, as a hiking book author, I need high-quality photos for printing.
 So, I upgraded my clunky DSLR with the Sony a6000 mirrorless camera for an initial weight savings of 24 ounces.
 A year later, I ended up replacing the standard lens with a much higher quality and heavier lens, so the weight savings is now 19 ounces instead.
 If you don’t need high quality images and don’t mind giving up control over the settings, then using a smartphone instead of a dedicated camera is a great way to cut weight.